usgs/wdfn-blog/content/gage_height.md

 <div>

-{{< figure src="/static/gage_height/1.png" caption="This streamgage, USGS 13176400, East Fork Owyhee River at
-Crutcher Crossing, ID, provides critical data that the U.S. Bureau of Land Management needs to secure water rights to protect the Owyhee Canyonlands wilderness area." alt="A photo of a streamgage on a riverbank in a canyon." >}}
+{{< figure src="/static/gage_height/1.png" caption= "This streamgage, USGS 13176400, East Fork Owyhee River at Crutcher Crossing, ID, provides critical data that the U.S. Bureau of Land Management needs to secure water rights to protect the Owyhee Canyonlands wilderness area." alt="A photo of a streamgage on a riverbank in a canyon." >}}

 </div>